Rams Front Office Roster | Los Angeles Rams - therams.com

 "(The) project is uniquely tied to Kroenke's vision of where global sports and entertainment are heading and his zeal to be at the forefront," sports reporter Liz Clarke detailed in The Washington Post in 2019.

-In addition to hosting NFL games, SoFi Stadium and the district at Hollywood Park will transform the area into a year-round sports and entertainment destination that will deliver an unparalleled experience for residents and visitors.
-Beyond Super Bowl LVI in 2022, the stadium has been awarded the Opening and Closing Ceremonies of the 2028 Olympics and the College Football Playoff National Championship and Wrestlemania in 2023.
+In addition to hosting NFL games, SoFi Stadium and the district at Hollywood Park is transforming the area into a year-round sports and entertainment destination that delivers an unparalleled experience for residents and visitors.
+Beyond Super Bowl LVI in 2022, the stadium has been awarded the Opening and Closing Ceremonies of the 2028 Olympics and hosted the College Football Playoff National Championship and Wrestlemania in 2023.

-The NFL recently opened NFL Los Angeles, a 450,000 square foot Class A building with 214,063 square feet of office space and 74,922 square feet of studio and studio support space to serve as the home for NFL Network, NFL.com, NFL RedZone, the NFL app and many other department's supporting the league's media and business operations.
-In addition to office and studio space situated next to SoFi Stadium, the facility features NFL Media's first outdoor studio which will be able to host audiences and includes an outdoor field for filming purposes as well as public use.
+The NFL recently opened NFL Los Angeles, a 450,000 square foot Class A building with 214,063 square feet of office space and 74,922 square feet of studio and support space to serve as the home for NFL Network, NFL.com, NFL RedZone, the NFL app and many other department's supporting the league's media and business operations.
+In addition to office and studio space situated next to SoFi Stadium, the facility features NFL Media's first outdoor studio which hosts audiences and includes an outdoor field for filming purposes as well as public use.

 "As home to the Rams and Chargers, and now NFL Los Angeles, SoFi Stadium and Hollywood Park will be an attraction for NFL fans year-round," said NFL Commissioner Roger Goodell.
 "Thanks to Stan's vision, we know Hollywood Park will be the place to be – not just for football, but for entertainment and events, for living and for working.
 We are excited for NFL Los Angeles to join this transformative project."

-The NFL's largest stadium was designed to reflect the climate, characteristics and culture of Southern California, and to capitalize on the site's near-perfect weather, a transparent roof canopy covering 19 acres was developed.
-Under the lightweight roof made of ETFE, all sides of the building will remain open, allowing for a natural integration between the indoor and outdoor public spaces.
+The NFL's largest stadium was designed to reflect the climate, characteristics and culture of Southern California, and to capitalize on the site's near-perfect weather.
+A transparent roof canopy covering 19 acres was developed.
+Under the lightweight roof made of ETFE, all sides of the building remain open, allowing for a natural integration between the indoor and outdoor public spaces.

 "That stadium is off the charts," said Al Michaels, the play-by-play voice for NBC's Sunday Night Football.
 "It's very different.
 It's very special."